Massive MIMO Radar for Target Detection: System Model and Problem Formulation

 \subsection{Disturbance model}

-As previously discussed, many simplified models have been proposed in the literature to statistically characterize the disturbance vector $\mb{c}$ at the output of the matched filter bank of a (colocated) MIMO radar system.
-We refer to \cite{Fried_non_ort,Fried_6,Fried_7} for an exhaustive comparison among various statistical models and for a discussion about the physical simplifying assumptions underlying them.
-We simply note here that the main two hypotheses usually made about the statistical characterization of the disturbance vector are: \textit{i}) $\mb{c}$ is temporally and spatially white and \textit{ii}) $\mb{c}$ is Gaussian-distributed.
-To overcome these two strong assumptions, we propose to adopt a general and flexible ARMA model.
-Specifically, we assume that the entries of $\mb{c}\triangleq [c_1,\ldots,c_N]^{T}$ can be considered as random variables sampled from a \textit{stable} $\mathsf{ARMA}(p,q)$ process $\{c_n: \forall n\}$.
-The generality of the ARMA model is in the fact that it can approximate, for $p$ and $q$ sufficiently large, the second-order statistics of any complex discrete random processes having a \textit{continuous} Power Spectral Density (PSD) \cite[Ch.
-3]{Stoica_book}.
-Moreover, a non-Gaussian $\mathsf{ARMA}(p,q)$ is able to model the \virg{spikiness} of heavy-tailed data as well.
+As previously discussed, many simplified models have been proposed in the literature to statistically characterize the disturbance vector $\mb{c}$ at the output of the matched filter bank of a (co-located) MIMO radar system.
+We refer to \cite{Fried_non_ort,Fried_7} for a comparison among various statistical models and for a discussion about the physical simplifying assumptions underlying them.
+Here, we simply note here that the two main hypotheses usually made about the statistical characterization of the disturbance vector are: \textit{i}) $\mb{c}$ is temporally and spatially white, and \textit{ii}) $\mb{c}$ is Gaussian-distributed.
+As we will show, advances in robust and mis-specified statistics allow us to drop these two strong assumptions in favor of much weaker conditions.

-In this paper, we focus on a subset of ARMA models; that is, the complex, non-Gaussian, stable autoregressive models of order $p$, denoted as $\mathsf{AR}(p)$.
-Observe that this restriction does not represent a limitation for the generality of our asymptotic results.
-In fact, an $\mathsf{AR}(p)$ shares most of the statistical properties of an ARMA.
-Particularly, its autocorrelation function is characterized by an exponential decay as any other stable ARMA model.
-Since the speed of the autocorrelation function decay is the key requirement to guarantee the validity of our asymptotic results (see Assumption \ref{assumption_mix} below), it follows that the subsequent considerations can be readily generalized to ARMA models.